germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 Per {{!RFC9420}}, the `psk_nonce` must be a fresh random value of length `KDF.Nh` when the PSK Proposal is generated.
 This ensures key separation between the PSKs generated,
-for example, by Bob and Charlie as DiMembers from Alice's Send Group when creating Proposals for their own respective Send Groups.
+for example, by Bob and Charlie as DMembers when extracting PSKs from Alice's Send Group for creating Proposals within their own respective Send Groups.

 ## PROTECT

-A member Bob protects a ciphertext message and encrypting it to the DiMembers in $U$ by encrypting it as an application message in his Send Group, as in MLS.
-As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of Bob's own or PSK proposals corresponding to updates in other DiMember Send Groups that he has observed.
+A member Bob protects a ciphertext message and encrypts it to the DMembers by encrypting it as an application message in his Send Group, as in MLS.
+As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of Bob's own or PSK proposals corresponding to updates in other DMember Send Groups that he has observed.

 Each of the 3 MLS configurations of Commit are possible: